 Polyester is one of the world's most used fibers.
 It is found in our bras, underwear, leggings, and workout clothes, yet most consumers know nothing of how it's made.
-Polyester is essentially plastic.
-This plastic is made from crude oil based petroleum (yep, gasoline), and goes through a number of chemical processes to create the final product.
-Polyester fibers are synthetic textile fibers formed by condensation polymerization of two monomers: dicarboxylic acid or terephthalic acid and ethylene glycol.
-The problem is that these monomers are not completely removed from the fabrics during the manufacturing process and get absorbed by the skin from the material and introduced directly into your bloodstream.
+It’s essentially plastic.
+This plastic is made from crude oil based petroleum (yep, gasoline), and goes through a number of chemical processes to create the final products many of us are wearing right now.
+The polyester fibers that cover our skin are synthetic, or man made, textile fibers formed by condensation polymerization of two monomers: dicarboxylic acid or terephthalic acid and ethylene glycol.
+The problem in this case is that these monomers are not completely removed from the fabrics during the manufacturing process and get absorbed by the skin from the material and introduced directly into your bloodstream.
+As I’ve matured, it became clear to me that most products that are man-made or synthetic have the potential to cause health issues in the long run.

-The production of synthetic, man-made fibers like polyester and even other like rayon, nylon, spandex and acrylic often rely on the use harmful chemicals that are classified as either:
+The production of synthetic, man-made fibers like polyester and even other materials like rayon, nylon, spandex and acrylic often rely on the use harmful chemicals that are actually classified as either:

 - carcinogenic